 Rolling the crust

-Refrigerate your lined pie plate for at least 30 minutes before filling or pre-baking!
+Refrigerate your lined pie plate for at least 15 minutes before filling and baking.
+You can also cover it and leave in in the refrigerator for a day.

 See, that’s totally doable.
 I promise, a homemade crust could be what’s standing in your way of a good pie and an OMG-give-me-your-recipe pie.
 Now, go out and get your crust on this Thanksgiving!